AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 - The single most reliable visual fingerprint is a gradient running between Tailwind's

 blue-600andpurple-500orpink-500, used in the hero or the primary CTA.
-It appears in a striking majority of generator outputs and a clear majority of newly launched indie SaaS pages. - The single most reliable textual fingerprint is the em-dash — used at a rate roughly four to six times higher per 1,000 words on LinkedIn long-form posts and AI-built landing pages than on archived 2019 copy from comparable categories.
+It appears in a striking majority of generator outputs and a clear majority of newly launched indie SaaS pages. - The single most reliable textual fingerprint is the em-dash, used at a rate roughly four to six times higher per 1,000 words on LinkedIn long-form posts and AI-built landing pages than on archived 2019 copy from comparable categories.

 - Slop is not a Tailwind problem, a shadcn problem, or a generator problem.
 It is a default-acceptance problem.
-The same tools, used by people who push back, produce work that is indistinguishable from hand-built sites.
+The same tools, used by people who push back, produce work indistinguishable from hand-built sites.

 - Search engines have started to demote pages whose textual and visual signatures cluster too tightly with the generator-default centroid.
 The demotion is not labeled "AI penalty"; it is labeled "Helpful Content".

 - The 2027-2030 horizon is video and audio slop.
-The visual web has already saturated; the next frontier is sameness in motion, voiceovers, podcast intros, and full agent-built apps.
+The visual web has already saturated.
+The next frontier is sameness in motion, voiceovers, podcast intros, and full agent-built apps.

 If you only read this: